 It’s not good to be too rigid, stubborn, or inflexible, but being HARD-NOSED is not necessarily a bad characteristic especially when it describes a person who is strong in his convictions and uncompromising in the truth.
 Behold, I have made your face strong against their faces, and your forehead strong against their foreheads.
 Ezek 3:8

 Rhinos use their horns to dig for their food.
 Life doesn’t just hand us what we want nor are we entitled to enjoy the food of laziness.
 When God provided daily bread for His people in the wilderness, they had to go out and gather it up.
-Sure, God does provide for our needs but He expects us to WORK for it. ...this we commanded you, that if any would not work, neither should he eat.
+Sure, God does provide for our physical needs but He expects us to WORK for it. ...this we commanded you, that if any would not work, neither should he eat.
 2 Thes 3:10

 The heart of the prudent gets knowledge; and the ear of the wise seeks knowledge.
 Prov 18:15